Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: Simulation

 \section{Simulation}

-In this section, we conduct a comprehensive simulation study to illustrate the advantages of our Transfer RF method over fitting a random forest method in the target data alone.
-We consider both the Centered Random Forest (CRF) and the standard Breiman's Random Forest (RF).
+In this section, we conduct a comprehensive simulation study to illustrate the advantages of our Transfer RF methods over fitting a random forest in the target data alone.
+We consider both the Centered Random Forest (CRF) and the standard Breiman's Random Forest (SRF).
 While our theoretical results only apply to the centered random forest, our method of transferring knowledge is applicable for both data-driven and non-data-driven choices of splits.
-We will call the procedures with transfer learning as Transfer Centered Random Forest (TCRF) and Transfer Random Forest (TRF), respectively.
+We will call the procedures with transfer learning as Transfer Learning Centered Random Forest (TLCRF) and Transfer Learning Standard Random Forest (TLSRF), respectively.